emulsify-ds/emulsify-website/posts/emulsify-and-drupal.md

 **These are the first major integration releases built around the new EC4.x foundation.** Drupal remains a first-class part of the Emulsify ecosystem, but it is now more clearly one integration of a broader platform-agnostic approach.

-That is the future we are building toward.
+This is the future we are building toward.

 EC4.x provides the foundation.
 Emulsify (base theme) 7.x brings that foundation into a real CMS integration.
 Future platforms can follow the same pattern when the time is right.